anjali71826-n/Milestone-2/public/output/weekly_note.md

-# Weekly Product Pulse: Payments, KYC, and Statement Accuracy Concerns
+# Weekly Product Pulse: Focus on Payments Friction and Statement Accuracy

 ## Overview
-This week's pulse highlights significant friction points across Payments, KYC, and Statements.
-Payment issues dominate, ranging from stuck deposits and failed mobile recharges to UPI loading errors.
-KYC processes are frequently cited for technical errors and verification delays.
-Statement feedback points to incorrect return calculations (XIRR vs. Absolute) and reporting visibility issues, impacting user trust in portfolio tracking.
+This week's pulse highlights significant user friction across our top themes.
+Payments are plagued by transaction failures, pending statuses, and poor mobile recharge reliability, leading to strong negative sentiment and account closure threats.
+KYC processes, particularly for re-verification and document upload, remain cumbersome.
+Statement accuracy is also a concern, with users demanding XIRR calculation for mutual funds and better P&L reporting fidelity.

 ## Top 3 Themes
-- **Payments: Significant failures noted in deposits, mobile recharges resulting in deducted but unfulfilled transactions, and UPI processing delays.**
+- **Payments: High incidence of failed/pending transactions (especially mobile recharge) and deposit delays.**
-- **KYC: Persistent issues with verification time-outs, technical errors during setup (especially for US trading), and slow reactivation processes.**
+- **KYC: Difficulties with document uploads, verification timing, and complex processes for address/account changes.**
-- **Statements: Users demand correct XIRR reporting for SIPs over absolute returns, and clearer P&L reporting regarding realized vs. unrealized gains.**
+- **Statements: Demand for correct return metrics (XIRR over absolute %) and improved P&L/holding reports.**

 ## User Quotes
-> "My deposit has been stuck for 20+ days...
-No proper support, no resolution.
-I’m closing my account."
+> "My deposit has been stuck for 20+ days, the app doesn’t allow me to upload the bank statement, and even after sending screen recordings, they kept giving copy-paste replies.
+No proper support, no resolution."
-> "Mutual fund showing the absolute % rate which is not correct for SIP investment, it should show the XIRR returns."
+> "Mutual fund showing the absolute % rate which is not correct for SIP investment, it should show the XIRR returns..."
-> "After 22 minutes waiting for verification I feel totally waist of time... not recommend [for KYC]."
+> "We are not mad, trying to do kyc but everytime there is technical error you should improve the app."

 ## Action Ideas
-- 💡 Prioritize stabilizing the instant deposit/withdrawal module to eliminate stuck transactions and investigate root cause of failed mobile recharges.
+- 💡 Investigate and stabilize the UPI/Payment gateway reliability immediately, prioritizing resolution for stuck transactions.
-- 💡 Launch an immediate audit of the KYC verification pipeline, focusing on reducing technical errors and setting transparent resolution SLAs for reactivations.
+- 💡 Streamline the KYC flow for address proof translation/verification for NRI/foreign documentation review.
-- 💡 Implement XIRR as the primary return metric for SIP investments within portfolio statements to align reporting accuracy with user expectations.
+- 💡 Implement XIRR calculation as a default or selectable option within Mutual Fund statement views.